 The multivariate logistic regression analysis revealed significant associations between MetS and various risk factors.
-Elevated total cholesterol exhibited the strongest independent association with MetS (OR = 25.6, 95% CI: 18.0 - 36.5, p= 0.001), underscoring the critical role of dyslipidemia in metabolic disturbances [28].
-Abdominal obesity, measured via abnormal waist circumference (WC), remained an independent predictor (OR = 1.38, p = 0.028), aligning with evidence that visceral adiposity is a key driver of resistance insulin and metabolic dysfunction [29].
+Elevated total cholesterol exhibited the strongest independent association with MetS (OR = 25.6, 95% CI: 18.0 - 36.5, p

+= 0.001), underscoring the critical role of dyslipidemia in metabolic disturbances [28].
+Abdominal obesity, measured via abnormal waist circumference (WC), remained an independent predictor (OR = 1.38, p = 0.028), aligning with evidence that visceral adiposity is a key driver of insulin resistance and metabolic dysfunction [29].
 Similarly, hypertension was significantly linked to MetS (OR = 1.75, p = 0.012), reinforcing the welldocumented interrelationship between elevated blood pressure and metabolic abnormalities [30].
 Lifestyle factors also played a crucial role.
-Smoking, heavy smoking (>10 cigarettes/day), exhibited one of the strongest associations (OR =4.30, p = 0.005), emphasizing the detrimental impact of tobacco use on metabolic health.
-Long-term smoking (>10 years) also increased risk (OR = 2.05, p = 0.020, reinforcing the cumulative effects of smoking on metabolic pathways.
-Overall. these findings highlight the multifactorial nature of metabolic syndrome, where dyslipidemia, obesity,.
-Hypertension, smoking, and poor dietary choices act synergistically to elevate disease risk. results targeted The support interventions, including lipid management, weight control, blood pressure regulation, smoking cessation, and dietary modifications, to mitigate prevalence associated MetS and complications [31].
+Smoking, particularly heavy smoking (>10cigarettes/day), exhibited one of the strongest associations (OR = 4.30, p = 0.005), emphasizing the detrimental impact of tobacco use on metabolic health.
+Long-term smoking (>10 years) also increased risk (OR = 2.05, p = 0.020), reinforcing the cumulative effects of smoking on metabolic pathways.
+Overall, these findings highlight the multifactorial nature metabolic of syndrome, where dyslipidemia, obesity, hypertension, smoking, and poor dietary choices act synergistically to elevate disease risk.
+The results support targeted interventions. including lipid weight control, management, blood pressure regulation, smoking cessation, and dietary modifications, to mitigate MetS prevalence and its associated complications [31].

-Our study used a cross-sectional descriptive method, using results from medical records and interviews with pre-designed patients using Therefore, there are questionnaires. certain limitations, such as possible biases and the fact that the immediate status of the studies is only assessed.
-To have accurate results and monitor the effects of anthropometric indicators, sample larger studies with sizes, interventions, and more extended followup periods are needed to assess the relationship between the study indicators in patients with metabolic syndrome.
+Our study was conducted using a cross-sectional descriptive method, through the results from medical records and interviews with patients using predesigned questionnaires.
+Therefore, there are certain limitations such as possible biases and only assessing the immediate status of the studies.
+To have accurate results, and to monitor the effects of anthropometric indicators, studies with larger sample sizes and interventions as well as longer follow-up periods are needed to clearly assess the relationship between the study indicators in patients with metabolic syndrome.